Code of Federal Regulations (CFR)

 (1) is directly employed by the applicant or a subsidiary in a position having authority for policy or management within the applicant organization; and

-(4) has the independent authority to:(i) inquire into any aspect of a proposed export or temporary import by the applicant, and (ii) verify the legality of the transaction and the accuracy of the information to be submitted; and (iii) refuse to sign any license application or other request for approval without prejudice or other adverse recourse.
+(4) Has the independent authority to:(i) Enquire into any aspect of a proposed export or temporary import by the applicant, and (ii) Verify the legality of the transaction and the accuracy of the information to be submitted; and (iii) Refuse to sign any license application or other request for approval without prejudice or other adverse recourse.
 (22 C.F.R.§ 120.25)